-INN - An owner-occupied, single-family residence containing, in addition to living accommodations for the owner and his or her family, four (4) to six (6) sleeping rooms, without cooking facilities, for the purpose of providing to the general public, for compensation, lodging, bathroom facilities and breakfast to overnight patrons only and for less than thirty consecutive days.
+INN - A commercial operation within an owner-occupied-property containing, in addition to living accommodations for the owner and their family, 4 to 6 guest rooms, without cooking facilities, for the purpose of providing lodging.

-JUNKYARD - An area of land used for the exterior storage (i.e., not contained within a completely enclosed building) of used and discarded materials, including but not limited to wastepaper, rags, metal, building materials, furnishings, machinery, vehicles or parts thereof.
-"Junkyard" also means any business or any place of storage or deposit which has stored or deposited two (2) or more unregistered motor vehicles which are no longer intended or in condition for legal use on the public highways, or used parts of motor vehicles, or old iron, metal, glass, paper, cordage or other waste, or discarded or secondhand material which has been a part or is intended to be a part of any motor vehicle, the sum of which parts shall be equal in bulk to two (2) or more motor vehicles.
+JUNKYARD - An area of land used for the exterior storage (i.e., not contained within a completely enclosed structure) of used and discarded materials, including but not limited to wastepaper, rags, metal, building materials, furnishings, machinery, vehicles or parts thereof.
+"Junkyard" also means any business or any place of storage or deposit which has stored or deposited 2 or more unregistered motor vehicles which are no longer intended or in condition for legal use on the public highways, or used parts of motor vehicles, or old iron, metal, glass, paper, cordage or other waste, or discarded or secondhand material which has been a part or is intended to be a part of any motor vehicle, the sum of which parts shall be equal in bulk to 2 or more motor vehicles.

-KENNEL - Any lot or premises on which four (4) or more dogs, cats or similar small animals, or a combination thereof, which are in excess of four (4) months of age, are boarded for compensation or bred for sale.
-A kennel shall not include licensed veterinary medical facilities.
+KENNEL - Any lot or premises on which 4 or more dogs, cats or similar small animals, or a combination thereof, at least 4 months old, which are boarded for compensation or bred for sale.
+A kennel does not include licensed veterinary medical facilities.